 There are two types of trauma which can cause numbness.
 One of them, and perhaps the more obvious of the two, is injury where the trigeminal nerve or one of its branches has suffered some physical damage.

 This could cause a number of different symptoms, but a loss of sensation is one of the more likely ones.
 The other type of trauma results from a branch of the nerve becoming compressed.
 This is akin to sleeping on one’s arm with the result that the arm “goes to sleep,” a somewhat uncomfortable condition usually consisting of an initial numbness followed by a “pins and needles” sensation.
 Sleeping in an awkward position is one of the leading causes of trauma to the nerve and can result in facial numbness that, while temporary, can sometimes last for several hours or even longer.
+Many suffers claim that this type of numbness in face comes and goes, intermittent numbness is no less annoying.

 9) Numb Chin Syndrome